 Executive leaders need space and opportunity to think differently and build effective networks, skills and insights to sustain their roles and contribution for both their personal benefit and be a fully contributing member of the Executive team.

-Applications for Top Management Programme for Higher Education Australia and New Zealand are now open.
-The deadline for applications will be 5 November 2019.
+Applications for the Top Management Programme for Higher Education Australia and New Zealand are now open to HE professionals from members of executive teams or those with significant cross-institutional responsibility at a strategic level.
+The deadline for applications is 5 November 2019.

 Developing the next generation of Vice-Chancellors